-There are a variety of factors to consider when it comes to pricing a walk-in tub.
+There are a variety of factors to consider when it comes to pricing.

 Standard installation time for a walk-in or handicap bathtub can run between 1-3 days and the cost will depend upon the State in which you reside and the company you choose to work with.

-There are various models from which to choose, and each model can be accented with various features.
+There are various models from which to choose, and each model can be accented with various features and accessories.
 From compact, to wheelchair and deep and wide models, and with varying therapy options to choose from, you can customize the perfect walk-in tub for you:

-This system delivers an all-over circulatory massage through 20 state-of-the-art jets placed in key areas around your tub.
+This system delivers an all-over circulatory massage through 20 state-of-the-art jets placed in key areas around your soaking bath.
 This is great for those who suffer from poor circulation due to diabetes or various other ailments.